Code-Institute-Submissions/Milestone-Project-72/README.md

 # Capture Photography
 ## Agenda:
-This webpage is to highlight the passion and skill of the photographer and also to let the client know about Photographer and his work.Hence the Gallery is given importance.
+This webpage is to highlight the passion and skill of the photographer and also to let the client know about Photographer and his work.
+Hence the Gallery is given importance.
 ## Typographic:
 In the webpage the looks, colors and fonts is given more weightage so it attracts the visiting user and become a client.
+The font "lato" is used to make the webpage look professional.
 ## User stories:
 1. Visiting User be able to know about the photographer.
 2. Visiting User be able to see the work of the photographer.